Ladbaby/InsRec/README.md

     > Python 3.11 & 3.12 have been tested.
 Other versions may also work.

-3. Install dependencies in the created environment
+3. Install dependencies in the created environment.

     ```shell
     pip install -r backend/requirements.txt